ansible/ansible/docs/docsite/rst/network/user_guide/platform_eos.rst

 Enabling eAPI
 -------------

 Before you can use eAPI to connect to a switch, you must enable eAPI.
-To enable eAPI on a new switch with Ansible, use the ``eos_eapi`` module through the CLI connection.
+To enable eAPI on a new switch with Ansible, use the ``arista.eos.eos_eapi`` module through the CLI connection.
 Set up ``group_vars/eos.yml`` just like in the CLI example above, then run a playbook task like this:

 .. code-block:: yaml